-Lisa Nyberg is a visual artist based in Malmö, Sweden.
-She explores the radical possibilities of pedagogy and performance through processes that involves collective, embodied, transgressive and critical practices.
+Lisa Nyberg is a visual artist, organizer, teacher and researcher based in Malmö, Sweden.
+She explores the radical possibilities of pedagogy and performance through processes that involves collective, embodied and critical practices.
 In her work, she examines cultural and educational canons from an intersectional feminist perspective.
-This means creating situations and structures where learning can take place, as well as intervening in existing structures and institutions.
+This entails creating situations and structures where learning can take place, as well as intervening in existing structures and institutions.
 Nyberg’s work takes the form of self-organized spaces, institutional processes, workshops, lectures, performances, videos, books and sound pieces.

 In 2022 Nyberg completed her PhD at the Academy of Fine Arts Vienna with the research project “Pedagogies of the Unknown – studying for a future, without guarantees”.
 This PhD project starts from the question: how can we study for a future unknown?
 In light of anthropogenic climate change, a global environmental crisis, and its destabilizing impact on social and economic systems, there is an urgency to examine how we relate to the future in our pedagogy; how we anticipate, imagine and prepare through our teaching and our studies.
 In the search of pedagogies that are open to not knowing – to contingency, unpredictability and change – the question arises: what could a pedagogy look like that supports our studies with and for the unknown?